jingye-xu/DistriLearn/README.md

 Finally, to launch the IDS launch the server_dist.py script on the coordinating machine (i.e., the scheduler).

 TODO: Add known issues

+# DISCLAIMER

+This work and the accompanying NIDS is a proof-of-concept for research purposes only, and should be treated as such.